How to export powershell output to CSV - Using hash table ?

-Scenario : Just pulling few details of a grop of machines
+Scenario: Just pulling few details of a group of machines

-Passing the result to an hash table and exporting to CSV
+Passing the result to a hash table and exporting it to CSV

-If we want to export a customized powershell output to CSV file, we can use a hash table to do that.
-Here I am giving a scenario based example for creating a csv output using hash table.
+If we want to export a customized PowerShell output to a CSV file, we can use a hash table to do that.
+Here I am giving a scenario-based example for creating a CSV output using a hash table.

-Scenario : Pinging a group of system and exporting the result to csv file.And also checking the Operating system name and RAM size of the system,
+Scenario: Pinging a group of systems and exporting the result to CSV file.And also checking the Operating system name and RAM size of the system,

-1. Creating an empty hash table to store the result and Getting Machine Name from a .txt file located on our desktop.
+Creating an empty hash table to store the result and Getting the Machine Name from a .txt file located on our desktop.

 You can use your own way to input the system details.